pankaj1101/TranslateEase/README.md

 A Flutter application built using GetX for state management, the http package for API integration, and shared_preferences for persisting the last selected language.
 The app leverages flutter_localizations to provide seamless language translation, ensuring a smooth and localized user experience.

-You can add this to your README to highlight the key technologies and features of your project.

 ## Screenshots

 <table>